-The Virginia Lottery gives players a chance to win big while raising money for K-12 education.
-Why not try your luck at one of their great draw games or instant win games?
-Playing some great draw games in the Old Dominion?
-Check the latest Virginia Lottery numbers here and see if you're a winner!
-Just click on a result to find out more about a specific draw.
+The Virginia Lottery gives players a chance to win big while raising money for K-12 education - almost $10 billion since 1999.
+One-third of VA Lottery profits goes straight to schools, while two-thirds is allocated to specific education initiatives.
+Lottery players benefit too, with 61 cents in every dollar spent funding prize payouts.
+Why not try your luck at one of the great draw games or instant win games available in the Old Dominion?
+Check the latest Virginia Lottery numbers below and see if you're a winner!

 Where to Buy Tickets